jrudoler/jrudoler.github.io/about.markdown

 >     For idle hands to do.\
 >       \- Isaac Watts

-Hey there!
-I'm Joey.
-I'm a graduate student at the University of Pennsylvania, pursuing an MSE in Data Science.
-In August 2023, I'll be starting a PhD in Statistics at The Wharton School.
+I'm a graduate student at The Wharton School, pursuing a PhD in Statistics and Data Science.

+Before this, I worked full-time doing software engineering and computational cognitive neuroscience research with Penn’s [Computational Memory Lab](http://memory.psych.upenn.edu/Main_Page).
+While working for the lab I finished a part-time engineering Master's in Data Science, which included a thesis supervised by [Konrad Kording](https://kordinglab.com/).
 I attended Penn for undergrad as well, majoring in Physics & Astronomy with a Concentration in Business and Technology, along with minors in English and Music.

-Over the last few years, my focus has increasingly shifted to statistics and machine learning as I try to find my place in a world overwhelmed with data.
+I was drawn to statistics and machine learning through a desire to find my place in a world overwhelmed with data.
+I am exciting about working on many things (probably too many), but you can read an overview of my past [research](https://jrudoler.com/Research/) and current interests.
-I am currently doing research in computational cognitive neuroscience with Penn’s [Computational Memory Lab](http://memory.psych.upenn.edu/Main_Page), where I analyze brain recordings and model human memory.
-This work involves lots of signal processing and time series analysis while working with pretty massive datasets of high-frequency electrophysiological recordings from hundreds of participants.
-I also hang out with the [Kording Lab](https://kordinglab.com) to geek out on the connections between biological and aritficial intellegence.
 I love to think about the world both experientially and mathematically, and earnestly believe we need both perspectives in order to have any idea what's going on around us.

-I am always excited to learn more and gain exposure to new ideas.
+I am always excited to learn more or think about something new.
 Please shoot me an email or [schedule a meeting](https://calendly.com/jrudoler/30min) if you'd be interested in chatting with me or maybe collaborating on a project!